Why Sanitization Is Crucial in Combatting the Coronavirus in Veterinary Hospitals

 Smooth (non-porous) surfaces such as countertops, door knobs, and examination tables transmit viruses better than porous materials such as paper money and pet fur.
 This is due to porous and fibrous materials absorbing and trapping pathogens, making it harder to contract through simple contact.
 Pet fur is porous and fibrous; therefore, it is very unlikely that veterinary teams or pet owners could contract the coronavirus through interaction with pets.
 However, it is always proper to wash your hands before and after interacting with patients.
 It is also good to remind owners to regularly clean their pet’s food and water bowls, bedding material, and toys.

-The study’s authors state “our results indicate that aerosol and fomite transmission of HCoV-19 [SARS-CoV-2] are plausible, as the virus can remain viable in aerosols for multiple hours and on surfaces up to days.”¹
+The study’s authors note that “our results indicate that aerosol and fomite transmission of HCoV-19 [SARS-CoV-2] are plausible, as the virus can remain viable in aerosols for multiple hours and on surfaces up to days.”¹

 - van Doremalen J, Morris DH, Holbrook MG, et. al. Aerosol and Surface Stability of SARS-CoV-2 as Compared with SARS-CoV-1.
 The New England Journal of Medicine.
 March 17, 2020, DOI: 10.1056/NEJMc2004973.